ffedelefrsf/ambition-candidate-analyzer/README.md

 This is a monorepo built with [Turborepo](https://turbo.build/repo) that includes:

 - `apps/frontend`: A ReactJS + TypeScript web application.
-- `apps/backend`: A Django + Django Ninja API server.
+- `apps/backend`: A Django API server.

 ## 🧱 Structure